ubaldot/dymoval/docs/source/getting_started.rst

 Dymoval only performs step 4.
 The model quality is evaluated according to the following criteria:

--  R-squared index: A good model should have this as large as possible.
+-  **R-squared** index: A good model should have this as large as possible.
--  Residuals auto-correlation: A good model should have this as close to zero as possible.
+-  **Residuals auto-correlation**: A good model should have this as close to white noise as possible.
--  Input-residuals cross-correlation: A good model should have this as close to zero as possible.
+-  **Input-residuals cross-correlation**: A good model should have this as close to white noise as possible.

 Just feed Dymoval with measurement data and simulated output, and you will get the aforementioned metrics evaluated for free.